Ruvyrom/Ruvomain-Protocole/README.md

 ### 💻 Methode 2: via ADB or Termux
 For users seeking direct control and automation.

+Note: This project includes a Makefile to facilitate auditability and execution.
+Run `make audit` to verify the integrity of the scripts.

 ### 1. Ruvomain Automated (CLI)
 **Quick & Automatic Execution
 Execute directly in memory (no permanent installation required):**